SecondThundeR/doesHaveBottleForVentura/README.md

 > Note: After running the script, you will get a command to reinstall the necessary packages
 > <img width="762" alt="image" src="https://user-images.githubusercontent.com/36604233/197838253-834087b0-6ff4-4121-b160-e4f3c0e316c8.png">
+>
+> It is also possible to do the same with a `brew upgrade ...`, but reinstalling seems like a pretty reliable option to me

 ## Credits